Marymount Manhattan College: History

+The Cardinal Newman Society protested the college's 2005 decision to invite then-Senator Hillary Clinton to deliver a commencement address and receive an honorary doctoral degree, due to Clinton's longtime public support for abortion rights.
+The archdiocese thereafter moved to have the college removed from the Official Catholic Directory, rendering the school officially non-Catholic.
+In response, the school, which continued to be listed in the directory, claimed to already be a non-sectarian institution.

-In 2017, just under 2,000 students were enrolled representing 48 U.S. states and 36 countries.
+In 2015, Marymount Manhattan opened a second residence hall for upperclassmen located in Cooper Square, a 12-story building to house 270 students In 2017, just under 2,000 students were enrolled representing 48 U.S. states and 36 countries.
 In conjunction with its core liberal arts curriculum, Marymount Manhattan offers 30 major programs of study and over 40 minors along with pre-professional programs.
 It is accredited by the Middle States Association of Colleges and Secondary Schools.
 The college offers a degree program for incarcerated women at the Bedford Hills Correctional Facility, granting an Associates of Arts degree in social science and Bachelor of Arts degree in sociology.

 In 2013, the school was featured in the industry publication Backstage as one of the top colleges in which Broadway and Tony Award-nominated actors have trained, alongside Carnegie Mellon University, Oberlin Conservatory, University of Michigan, Ithaca College, NYU's Tisch School of the Arts, and the University of North Carolina School of the Arts.

 In July 2015, Kerry Walk was unanimously selected by the Trustees of Marymount Manhattan College as the school's eighth president.

-Kerry Walk resigned effective June 2023 to become president of the University of the Arts, which closed a year later.
-On May 29, 2024, media sources announced that Marymount Manhattan College would be merging with Northeastern University as part of its Global University System.
-Marymount Manhattan College will be renamed Northeastern University-New York City.
-The merger will not be finalized until it receives regulatory approval, which could take up to two years.
+Walk resigned effective June 2023 to become president of the University of the Arts, which closed a year later.
+On May 29, 2024, media sources announced that Marymount Manhattan College would be merging with Northeastern University as part of its Global University System, under which the college would be renamed Northeastern University – New York City.
+The Middle States Commission on Higher Education approved the merger in April 2025, and the New York State Education Department authorized it in May 2025.
+The United States Department of Education approved the change of ownership in November 2025 and gave final approval on July 9, 2026, at which point New York State converted the institution's provisional charter into an absolute charter, completing the merger.
+Approximately 1,000 students enrolled at the college became Northeastern students without changes to their tuition.